Explosive Diarrhea After Eating: 9 Causes Explained.

 Lactose intolerance symptoms are similar to that of IBS.

-Consult your doctor if you think there is a relation between explosive diarrhea and eating dairy products.
+Consult your doctor if you think there is a relationship between explosive diarrhea and eating dairy products.

 5- Other forms of food intolerance.